gpcarpen/quicker-start/guide.md

 - There should be a file with the output parameter as its prefix

 - You can download this file by entering `jobs-output --download --path [file name] [job id]`
+  -   The path refers to where it is within the Discovery Environment and not where it is within the current directory.
+The Download        with automatically save it to the current directory.

 ##Winnow
 - The required files for winnow are the Known Truth file and the output from a GWAS tool (FastLMM in our case)